1410–1411 imperial elections: 20 September 1410 imperial election

 These three men elected Sigismund as the new king.

 However, the remaining electors accepted neither Sigismund's election nor his right to act as Elector of Brandenburg.
 Sigismund, had ruled Brandenburg since 1378 but in 1388 had pawned it to his cousin, Jobst.
 Jobst argued that his rule over Brandenburg - even as a pawn - entailed its electoral vote, while Sigismund argued that it did not.

+1 October 1410 imperial election

 On 1 October 1410 another set of electors convened to elect a different king: